thedatabaseme/pythia/docs/04_INSTALL_PATCH.md

 # Install a Patch with Pythia

 Now let's have a look into how we can install Patches / Release Updates with Pythia.
-You may use the "patch" TAG in combination with the "rdbms" and / or "db" TAG, but you may also install a Patch on an already running Database or even a bunch of Databases.
+You may use the `patch` TAG in combination with the `rdbms` and / or `db` TAG, but you may also install a Patch on an already running Database or even a bunch of Databases.
+This can be done by specifying the `patch` TAG.

 ## Variables